 Portugal & Spain

-Our 10-day itinerary for traveling around Portugal and Spain lends itself to the perfect group road trip.
+Our 10-day itinerary for traveling around Portugal and Spain is one of the best road trip ideas for groups.
 Beginning in Southern Portugal and making your way to Marbella.
 Spain, you’ll see hidden beaches, spectacular harbor views, rich architecture and so much more.

 If you want to really see Germany, check driving the autobahn off your bucket list!
 You can stop and explore the cultural history of Berlin, see castles in Bavaria and (hopefully) get to visit vineyards and wineries.